 Make your business resilient and survive the lockdown

-With the UK’s lockdown firmly in place, business owners across retail and hospitality are concerned about how they can survive.
+With South Africa about to enter its fifth and hopefully final week of lockdown, business owners across retail and hospitality are concerned about how they can survive.
 Many business owners are struggling to simply make ends meet, while the most innovative are finding new ways to stimulate cash flow to survive this period of uncertainty.

 After all, even when social distancing measures are enforced, and over the coming weeks as these regulations are eased, people still need products, services, and at-home entertainment and activities.